How changing trends in artificial intelligence technology are shaping the world of infrastructure

 Saving Sewage Maintenance

-Another tech company developed a way to use AI to transform how our sewage systems operate.
+Another tech company, Hades, developed a way to use AI to transform how our sewage systems operate.
 Normally, the sewage maintenance process involves a worker inspecting the area and video recording the state of the infrastructure.
 Often, defects are missed with human error.

 This doesn’t mean that sewage experts are not needed.
 Machines can outperform humans with repetitive tasks, but humans are much better at complex decision-making.